MadAppGang/httplog/README.md

 - has the list of routes to ignore
 - build in structure logger integration
 - callback function to modify response before write back (add headers or do something)

+This framework is highly inspired by [Gin logger](https://github.com/gin-gonic/gin/blob/master/logger.go) library, but has not Gin dependencies at all and has some improvements.
+Httplog has only one dependency at all: `github.com/mattn/go-isatty`.
+So it's will not affect your codebase size.

 ## Custom format